computational-mama/cmama-v2/src/projects/microcontrollers.md

 title: prototyping microcontrollers with p5js
 description:
 layout: layouts/projects.njk
+thumbnails:
+    - img: /img/cardsheet-faceplate.jpg
+      caption: A cardsheet prototype for the faceplate
+    - img: /img/3D-printed-fail.jpg
+      caption: A 3d print that failed
+    - img: /img/3d-printed.jpg
+      caption: A somewhat final case!!
+The hole is for the potentiometer
+    - img: /img/macropad-desk.jpg
+      caption: I had to 3d print an extra piece to add height for the components

 ---
 <sup>updated Feb 2022</sup> Last June (2021), I started getting interested in exploring physical computing after abuot 2-3 years of pure p5js fun!
 I didn't have a full sense of where to start, but was drawn to the [Raspberry Pi Pico](https://www.raspberrypi.com/products/raspberry-pi-pico/), a new microcontroller launched at the time.
 It's form and cost were important factors in choosing Pico over the Arduino line of boards.